Detox & Addiction Helplines

 If you are experiencing a medical emergency, call 911.
-If you are experiencing a mental health emergency, call 911, not a hotline.
+If you are experiencing a mental health emergency, call 988.
+Do not call a hotline.

 What Are Alcohol and Drug Hotlines?

 An alcohol or drug hotline is a good way to discuss your concerns without having to disclose any identifiable information, allowing you to stay completely anonymous.
 This can be extremely beneficial, as many people still feel ashamed to admit that they struggle with substance use.

 When you call an addiction hotline number, you will be connected with an advisor.
 Helplines are often staffed 24 hours a day, 7 days a week, 365 days a year to ensure that you can get in touch with someone whenever you need it.